Eventador/eventador.github.io/_documentation/getting_started_guide.md

 More information on continuous views is available in the [PipelineDB documentation](http://docs.pipelinedb.com/continuous-views.html)

-## Monitoring the pipeline
+## Monitoring the deployment

-You can monitor your pipeline via the Eventador [Console](http://console.eventador.io/pipelines).
-Click on the pipeline to monitor.
-The statistics (default) tab shows some metrics about the pipeline.
+You can monitor your deployment via the Eventador [Console](http://console.eventador.io/).
+This will display a dashboard of statistics from the Kafka nodes within your deployment.

 ## Software Versions
 - Kafka v0.10